SkafteNicki/dtu_mlops/README.md

 ![mlops](figures/mlops-loop-en.jpg)

-# ?????
-Machine Learning Operations
+# Machine Learning Operations

 This repository contains the exercises for the DTU course ?????
 Machine Learning Operations (MLOps).
 All exercises are writting in the [Python](https://www.python.org/) programming language and formatted into a combination of scripts and [Jupyter Notebooks](https://jupyter.org/).

-This repository borrows heavily from previous work, in particular:

-*

 ## MLOps: What is it?

 A compound of “machine learning” and “operations”, refers to the practice for collaboration and communication between data scientists and operations professionals to help manage production ML (or deep learning) lifecycle.
+The lifecycle consist of a design, development and operations phase that are all equal important to get a functional machine learning model.

 Reading resourses:
 * https://cloud.google.com/architecture/mlops-continuous-delivery-and-automation-pipelines-in-machine-learning.